xinwenfu/GenCyber/Python/README.md

 Classes provide a means of bundling data and functionality together.
 Creating a new class creates a new type of object, allowing new instances of that type to be made.
 Each class/instance can have attributes for maintaining its state.
-Class/instances can also have methods (i.e. functions) for modifying its state and performing operations.
+Each class/instance can also have methods (i.e. functions) for modifying its state and performing activties.

-A class must be defined first the following format so that it can be used later.
+A class must be defined first in the following format so that it can be used later.
 A class creates new namespace, where all names within a class are only valid within the scope of the class.
 Therefore, even if twe classes have methods or attributes of the same names, there are no conflicts.
 ```
 Class ClassName:
   <statement-1>